brongo/recolorHelper/README.md

 ## Troubleshooting

-These files may trigger anti-virus warnings.
-However, they are safe to download and run.
+The .exe file may trigger an anti-virus warning, but it is safe to download and run.

 **If you experience problems when using recolorHelper:** Please first read the text in the command prompt/console window.
 Make a note of any errors or instructions.
 Most error messages will include a specific reason for the problem and will tell you how to fix it.